 Rebecca Rhynhart, City Controller

-During her first two years in office, she pressed the City to strengthen internal controls over financial reporting after finding Philadelphia had the worst internal controls of the top ten largest cities.
+Since taking office, she has pressed the City to strengthen internal controls over financial reporting after finding Philadelphia has the worst internal controls of the top ten largest cities.
 She met with department heads to help them better understand departmental audit findings and recommendations to resolve them.
-Rebecca pushed the City to create a centralized unit to receive, investigate and resolve sexual misconduct cases in response to the office’s performance audit of sexual misconduct policies and procedures.
+Rebecca has taken on important performance audits, including the City’s sexual misconduct policies and procedures and the Philadelphia Parking Authority’s on-street parking expenses.
+She has also led the office’s work on issues that have a big impact on Philadelphians, like the City’s response to civil unrest following George Floyd’s murder, the on-going gun violence crisis and the effect of the COVID-19 pandemic.
 Additionally, the office investigated the procurement process for the City’s new voting systems, which resulted in the City receiving its largest penalty payment in its history.
-Under her leadership, the office reviewed the diversity of the City’s exempt workforce, regularly released data sets about City spending, and more.
+As part of her commitment to good government, the office reviewed the diversity of the City’s exempt workforce, regularly released data sets about City spending, and more.
 In 2020, she was selected to join the Accelerator for America Advisory Council.

 Rebecca has a Master of Public Administration from Columbia University and a Bachelor of Arts from Middlebury College.
-Born and raised in the Philadelphia region, Rebecca currently resides in Center City with her daughter and husband.
+Originally from the Philadelphia region, Rebecca currently resides in Center City with her daughter and husband.